 No protector besides the United States was both willing and able to vouch for Saudi security after 1945.
 And no oil producer besides Saudi Arabia was as large and critical to the world’s prosperity in the new age of oil.

-This basic reality still holds even though the United States no longer need to rely on Middle Eastern oil.
-The Saudis are the market’s only serious swing producer, Garfinkle notes, making them as important to the economic health of America’s allies and the security of the world as ever.
+This basic reality still holds even though the United States no longer need Middle Eastern oil.
+Garfinkle points out that the Saudis are the market’s only serious swing producer, which makes them critical to both the economic health of America’s allies and the security of the world.

-The market for oil is internationally integrated and denominated in US dollars, so that, despite US energy self-sufficiency, the price is still a function of global supply-and-demand dynamics.
-Unless you are into Fortress America thinking and could care less about the US supply of global security goods, this still matters enormously for US foreign policy.
+The market for oil is internationally integrated and denominated in American dollars, so that, despite American energy self-sufficiency, the price is still a function of global supply-and-demand dynamics.
+Unless you are into Fortress America thinking and could care less about the US supply of global security goods, this still matters enormously for American foreign policy.

 Who else is there?

-As for the Saudis’ religious fanaticism, Garfinkle agrees with Boot that the alternative to the monarchy could be worse.
+As for the monarchy’s religious fanaticism, Garfinkle agrees with Boot that the alternative would be worse.

 “The idea that there are pro-Western liberals waiting in the wings to rule Arabia is moonshine sucked through a squiggly straw,” he jests.